polterguy/polterguy.github.io/tutorials/auth/index.md

 The above password is 8 characters long.
 On average it takes a normal laptop approximately 20 minutes to brute force the above password.
 While the first password above, containing 33 characters, would require more energy than what is required to boil all water on earth to brute force.
-Hence, restrictions such as for instance Apple puts on your passwords for their AppStore, is quite counterintuitively much simpler to brute force than simple phrases and sentences such as Magic allows you to use.
+Hence, restrictions such as those Apple for instance puts on your passwords for their AppStore, is quite counterintuitively much simpler to brute force than simple phrases and sentences such as Magic allows you to use.
 Simply since allowing a user to use a normal sentence, increases password length easily by one order of magnitude, making the brute force approach require trillions of times the number of iterations to guess